 What’re you working on next?

-Right now I’m working on The Long Dig, which is making its rounds to festivals!
+Right now I’m working on a series of sketches released monthly on YouTube and an audio-project with Kris Simeon.
 I also have a more traditional sitcom pilot that I’m floating around town and am always working on writing something new!